mozilla/glean/docs/dev/core/internal/upload.md

 The `glean-core` Rust crate does not handle the ping upload directly.
 Network stacks vastly differ between platforms, applications and operating systems.
-It is best to use the available platform capabilities to implement any network communication.
+The Glean SDK leverages the available platform capabilities to implement any network communication.

-Glean still controls all upload and coordinates the platform side with its own internals.
+Glean core controls all upload and coordinates the platform side with its own internals.
-All wrappers implement ping uploading around a common API.
+All language bindings implement ping uploading around a common API and protocol.

 ## Upload task API

-The following diagram visualizes the communication between Glean core (the Rust crate), a Glean wrapper (e.g. the Kotlin or Swift implementation) and a Glean end point server.
+The following diagram visualizes the communication between Glean core (the Rust crate), a Glean language binding (e.g. the Kotlin or Swift implementation) and a Glean end point server.

 ```mermaid
 sequenceDiagram